FAQ Health Professions

 Please always state:

-• HOW LONG you have been in the respective country and
+• HOW LONG you were in the respective country

 01/2010 – 03/2016Study/training health professionMoscow/Russia